vict0rsch/PaperMemory/Readme.md

 * **Firefox**
   * Using Firefox? [#9](https://github.com/vict0rsch/ArxivTools/issues/9) 🚁
 * **Papers With Code**
-  * wouldn't it be nice to automatically discover papers' repos!! see [#10](https://github.com/vict0rsch/ArxivTools/issues/10)
+  * Wouldn't it be nice to automatically discover papers' repos!! see [#10](https://github.com/vict0rsch/ArxivTools/issues/10)